Never give up on a dream just because of the time it will take to accomplish it. The time will pass anyway. – Earl Nightingale

 Pinnaplasty is for those who feel one or both ears stick out too much.
 So much so, your ears cause you to feel ashamed or unconscious and embarrassed.
+You may be called "bat ears".
 There is nothing wrong with you but you may feel more comfortable having them closer to your head.
 You mostly keep your ears covered by your hair or hats.

 What will my otoplasty consultation be like?